tonethar/IGME-330-Master/notes/HW-php-web-service-5.md

 - as you can see, we pass in a string, and we get back a JSON object with an "OUTPUT" string that has converted the "INPUT" string to ALL CAPS
 - yeah that's all it does

+4) So let's try this service out in **shout-client.html** by changing the value of the `url` variable to `HTTP://API.SHOUTCLOUD.IO/V1/SHOUT`

+5)This is what we'kk get back in the console:

+  - `Access to XMLHttpRequest at 'http://api.shoutcloud.io/V1/SHOUT' from origin 'null' has been blocked by CORS policy: No 'Access-Control-Allow-Origin' header is present on the requested resource.`
+  - so yeah, CORS isn't turned on.
+If we go back and look at the header in the Postman app example above, we'll see that `Access-Control-Allow-Origin: *` is not present

 <hr><hr>